Rhodotus

 Rhodotus is a genus in the fungus family Physalacriaceae.
-It is a monotypic genus and consists of the single mushroom species Rhodotus palmatus, known in the vernacular as the netted rhodotus, the rosy veincap, or the wrinkled peach.
-This uncommon species has a circumboreal distribution, and has been collected in eastern North America, northern Africa, Europe, and Asia; declining populations in Europe have led to its appearance in over half of the European fungal Red Lists of threatened species.
-Typically found growing on the stumps and logs of rotting hardwoods, mature specimens may usually be identified by the pinkish color and the distinctive ridged and veined surface of their rubbery caps; variations in the color and quantity of light received during development lead to variations in the size, shape, and cap color of fruit bodies.
+There are two species in the genus with the best known, Rhodotus palmatus, called the netted rhodotus, the rosy veincap, or the wrinkled peach.
 The unique characteristics of R. palmatus have made it difficult for taxonomists to agree on how it should be classified, resulting in an elaborate taxonomical history and an extensive synonymy.
 First named Agaricus palmatus by Bulliard in 1785, it was reclassified into several different genera before becoming Rhodotus in 1926.
 The familial placement of the genus Rhodotus within the order Agaricales has also been subject to dispute, and the taxon has been transferred variously to the families Amanitaceae, Entolomataceae, and Tricholomataceae.
 More recently, molecular phylogenetics analysis has helped determine that Rhodotus is most closely related to genera in the Physalacriaceae.

-History and etymology
+Mature specimens can usually be identified by the pinkish color and the distinctive ridged and veined surface of their rubbery caps.
+Variations in the color and quantity of light received during development lead to variations in the size, shape, and cap color of fruit bodies.
+Typically found growing on the stumps and logs of rotting hardwoods, this uncommon species has a circumboreal distribution, and has been collected in Eurasia, northern Africa, and eastern North America.
+Declining populations in Europe have led to its appearance in over half of the European fungal Red Lists of threatened species.

+Taxonomy

 The type species of genus Rhodotus was originally described as Agaricus palmatus in 1785 by French botanist Jean Bulliard; mycologist Elias Magnus Fries later included it under the same name in his Systema Mycologicum.
 It was transferred to the then newly described genus Rhodotus in a 1926 publication by French mycologist René Maire.
-The specific epithet is derived from the Latin palmatus, meaning "shaped like a hand"—possibly a reference to the resemblance of the cap surface to the lines in the palm of a hand.
-Common names for R. palmatus include the netted rhodotus, the rosy veincap, and the wrinkled peach.

-Synonymy

 French botanist Claude Gillet called the species Pleurotus subpalmatus in 1876.
-A 1986 paper reported that the species Pleurotus pubescens, first described by American mycologist Charles Horton Peck in 1891, was the same as Rhodotus palmatus, making their names synonymous.
-According to the same publication, another synonym is Lentinula reticeps, described by William Alphonso Murrill in 1915, who thought it to be synonymous with Agaricus reticeps (described by Montagne in 1856), Agaricus reticulatus (Johnson, 1880), Agaricus alveolatus (Cragin, 1885), Pluteus alveolatus (Saccardo, 1887), and Panus meruliiceps (Peck, 1905).
+A 1986 paper established Rhodotus palmatus as synonymous with Pleurotus pubescens (first described by American mycologist Charles Horton Peck in 1891).
+According to the same publication, another synonym is Lentinula reticeps, described by William Alphonso Murrill in 1915, who thought it to be synonymous with Agaricus reticeps (described by Montagne in 1856), A. reticulatus (Johnson, 1880), A. alveolatus (Cragin, 1885), Pluteus alveolatus (Saccardo, 1887), and Panus meruliiceps (Peck, 1905).

-Taxonomy

-The placement of the genus Rhodotus in the order Agaricales is uncertain, and various authors have offered solutions to the taxonomic conundrum.
+The placement of Rhodotus in the order Agaricales is uncertain, and various authors have offered solutions to the taxonomic conundrum.
 In 1951, Agaricales specialist Rolf Singer placed Rhodotus in the Amanitaceae because of similarities between the tribes Amaniteae and Rhodoteae, such as spore color and ornamentation (modifications of the spore wall that result in surface irregularities), structure of the hyphae and trama, and chlamydospore production during culture growth.